Platform supply vessel using dynamic positioning with real-time fuel monitoring for DP fuel optimization

 • Fuel-per-mile metrics do not apply during DP operations.

-• PSV fleets need fuel data tied to DP activity, vessel mode, equipment use, and field conditions.
+• PSV fleets need fuel data tied to DP activity, vessel mode, equipment use, and environmental conditions.

 Operational Problem